struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Experiments

-For unlabeled networks, we use normalized \textit{goodness-of-fit} as the evaluation metric.
-In \textit{goodness-of-fit indices}, it is assumed that the output of a role discovery method is an optimal model, and nodes belonging to the same role are predicted to be perfectly structurally equivalent.
-In real-world SNs, nodes belonging to the same role are only approximately structurally equivalent.
-The essence of \textit{goodness-of-fit indices} is to measure how approximate are the approximate structural equivalences.
-If the optimal model holds, then all nodes belonging to the same role are exactly structurally equivalent. \textit{goodness-of-fit} can measure how well the representation of roles and the relations among these roles fit a given network so this measure has been widely used in role discovery~\cite{wasserman1994social,pei2018dynmf}.
-To make the evaluation metric value in the range of $[0,1]$, we normalize \textit{goodness-of-fit} by dividing $r^2$ where $r$ is number of groups/roles.
-For more details about \textit{goodness-of-fit indices}, please refer to~\cite{wasserman1994social}.
+For unlabeled networks, we use normalized \textit{goodness-of-fit} as the evaluation metric. \textit{goodness-of-fit} can measure how well the representation of roles and the relations among these roles fit a given network~\citep{wasserman1994social}.
+In \textit{goodness-of-fit}, it is assumed that the output of a role discovery method is an optimal model, and nodes belonging to the same role are predicted to be perfectly structurally equivalent.
+In real-world social networks, nodes belonging to the same role are only approximately structurally equivalent.
+The essence of \textit{goodness-of-fit indices} is to measure how just how approximate are the approximate structural equivalences.
+If the optimal model holds, then all nodes belonging to the same role are exactly structurally equivalent.